This article was updated on July 31, 2018.

-The similarities between athletes and HR leaders might seem far fetched to some, but whatever their surface differences may be, they are both trying to inspire and achieve greatness.
-Those of us within the HR industry have experienced the thrill of victory after successfully persuading the C-suite to embark on a new initiative, and we've also experienced the agony of defeat when an employee we've onboarded, trained and invested in, leaves for a competitor.
+The similarities between athletes and HR leaders might seem far-fetched to some, but whatever their differences on the surface may be, they are both trying to inspire and achieve greatness.
+Those of us within the HR industry have experienced the thrill of victory after successfully persuading the C-suite to embark on a new initiative, and we've also experienced the agony of defeat when an employee we've onboarded, trained and invested in leaves for a competitor.

-Here's a few more similarities between the athletes and HR.
+Here's a few more similarities between athletes and HR.

 There's little difference between the athlete who can both run at amazing speeds and lift hundreds of pounds and the HR manager who lifts hundreds of legal obligations.
-From FMLA, OFCCP, OSHA to ADA — the HR manager makes sure the organization is in compliance with all these laws.
+From FMLA, OFCCP, OSHA to ADA, the HR manager makes sure the organization is in compliance with all of these laws.
 Talk about an all-star!